lightw47/Malana/README.md

 ## Dependencies
 Malana depends on
-- `pefile`
-- `ssdeep`
-- `vt`

-`pefile` can be easily installed via pip: `pip install pefile`
+- `pefile`: easily installed via pip: `pip3 install pefile`.
+- `pyimpfuzzy`: see `ssdeep` installation instructions below.
+Then, `pip3 install pyimpfuzzy`.

-To install `ssdeep`, you need to install some libraries before installing the module itself.
-On Linux systems, you may need to install `libfuzzy-dev` before `pip install ssdeep`.
+- `ssdeep`: some libraries must be installed before installing the module itself.
+On Linux systems, you may need to install `libfuzzy-dev` before `pip3 install ssdeep`.
 On Windows, download [ssdeep Python wrapper for Windows](https://github.com/MacDue/ssdeep-windows-32_64), then run `setup.py install`.

-`vt` is also easily installed via pip: `pip install vt-py`
+- `vt`: also easily installed via pip: `pip3 install vt-py`

 ## How to use
 Malana currently consists of the following "core" scripts, indicated by the `_MA` suffix: